Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

     value: "%egld-ping-pong.PingAmount"
 ```

-This 'save&reuse' workflow allows you to make complex and dynamic `Scenes`: it can save you a ton of time in situations like complex and interdependent multi-deployment.
+This 'save&reuse' workflow allows you to make very complex and dynamic `Scenes`: it can save you a ton of time in situations like complex and interdependent multi-deployments.

 ## Transfer Check

 MxOps checks by default that a transaction is successful.
 In our case, we would also like to check that the eGLD transfer was correctly executed during the ping and pong transaction.
-This is done by specifying a `TransfersCheck` in the `ContractCall` `Step`:
+This can done by specifying a `TransfersCheck` in the `ContractCall` `Step`:

 ```yaml
   - type: ContractCall